-We were fortunate to learn from the school and he began to progress.
+We were fortunate to learn from the property of the importance of placing him on Waiver lists.
+He did finally have some assistance after school and he began to progress.
 He learned basic Sign language and learned to read.
 I read to our kids every night.
 He improved and was able to learn multiplication tables up to 12.
 He learned how to program his Dynavox speaking device at home.....which should have happened at school also, but most were unfamiliar with his device.
 Thus began our long journey of learning how to advocate in ARD meetings and fill out forms to qualify for assistance after school and therapy.
 We pushed for sign language and our family went to community classes at the school where he could have been immersed in sign language instruction, but they would not accept him because he is not deaf.